 “The greatest mistake of marketing is to put what you offer at the center of everything instead of the person you offer it to,” says Hall.

-That said, the power of immersive storytelling doesn’t always come easily.
+That said, the power of immersive storytelling in higher education doesn’t always come easily.
 Sometimes the stories are there but no one’s sure how to extract them.
 Other times people spend too much time looking for the perfectly crafted story that they miss what’s right in front of them.
 There can be many origins to your story, whether it’s a founder story or a student story, a long journey of strife and conflict, or one of profound personal epiphany.

 Virtually any moment can be a value story.
 It just has to spark some kind of emotion or resonate in some way with the reader or viewer.
 When you can connect on an emotional level, you’ll have a much greater chance of starting a meaningful journey with prospective students.